muturich/README-Generator/README.md

 ## Questions

 If you have any questions, feel free to contact me at
-Github: https://github.com/sas or Email: sdada
+Github: https://github.com/muturich or Email: calvinrich20@gmail.com